 Multidisciplinary Undergraduate Courses with Poverty and Policy Perspectives

 Many of IRP's on-campus affiliates teach large classes of undergraduates during the academic year that focus on poverty- and inequality-related issues.
-Examples of courses taught this spring include the following:
+Examples of courses taught this fall include the following:

-- Sociology 578, "Poverty and Place," taught by Katherine Curtis, examines the allocation of economic and social rewards in the United States; emphasis on persistently poor regions and communities; analysis of selected minority groups and their poverty statuses; poverty programs and their consequences for structural and cultural changes.
+- Sociology 578, "Poverty and Place," taught by Leann Tigges, presents a sociological overview of place-based poverty in the United States, concentrating on the economic structure of poor places and the characteristics of the people who live in those places.
+The course has an emphasis on persistently poor rural regions and communities, analysis of selected minority groups and their poverty statuses, and poverty programs and their consequences for structural and cultural changes.

 Multidisciplinary Graduate Courses with Poverty and Policy Perspectives

 Many of IRP's on-campus affiliates teach classes of graduates during the academic year that focus on poverty- and inequality-related issues.
 For example, during the current semester, graduate course offerings include:

 - Economics 968, "Workshop on Public Economics," taught by John Karl Scholz, is designed for individual research and group discussion of public expenditure programs with attention to investment in human capital, education, training, health information, and welfare programs.
 The workshop includes reports on research in progress by students, staff, and visiting scholars.

 - Public Affairs 878, "Public Management," taught by Donald Moynihan, seeks to (1) help deepen students' appreciation of the importance of public management in our democratic scheme of governance; (2) enhance students' ability to think analytically about problems of public management; and (3) enhance students' ability to make good arguments concerning how public management issues might be addressed.